MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-access.md

 #### Granting read access on Azure Data Lake Storage Gen 2 using ACLs

 Start by granting the appropriate ACL permissions.
 Grant permissions at the container level in the storage account for the required groups.
-To configure Azure Synapse Analytics data access control with ACLs, see [Configure access using ACLs only (Recommended for Enterprise Scale Analytics and AI)](#configure-access-using-acls-only).
+To configure Azure Synapse Analytics data access control with ACLs, see [Configure access using ACLs only](#configure-access-using-acls-only).

 #### Considerations when using Spark Tables